nortikin/sverchok/docs/nodes/solid/box_solid.rst

 - Origin: Position of the box (Bottom left corner).
 - Direction: Orientation of the box (Z axis of the box).
-Note that changing this input from default `(0,0,1)` will rotate the box around it's corner with smallest values of X,Y,Z coordinate, regardles of the "Origin type" parameter.
+Note that changing this input from default `(0,0,1)` will rotate the box around it's corner with smallest values of X,Y,Z coordinate, regardless of the "Origin type" parameter.

 Outputs